TRIQS/dft_tools/doc/tutorials/nio_csc.rst

 DFT and projections
 ==================================================

 We will perform charge self-consitent DFT+DMFT calcluations for the charge-transfer insulator NiO.
-We still start from scratch and provide all necessary input files to do the calculations.
+We start from scratch and provide all necessary input files to do the calculations: First for doing a single-shot calculation and then for charge-selfconsistency.

 VASP setup
 -------------------------------